Prisoner abuse

 Prisoner abuse is the mistreatment of persons while they are under arrest or incarcerated.
-Prisoner abuse can include physical abuse, psychological abuse, sexual abuse, torture, or other acts such as refusal of essential medication.
+Prisoner abuse can include physical abuse, psychological abuse, sexual abuse, torture, or other acts such as refusal of essential medication, and it can be perpetuated by either fellow inmates or prison faculty.

 Physical abuse

 Physical abuse of prisoners includes illicit beating and hitting of prisoners, unlawful corporal punishment, stress positions, and excessive or prolonged physical restraining.

-According to the New York Times, along with physical abuse, prisoners are being thrown into jail for mental illnesses that they obtain and not being treated for them.
-This causes their issues to get worse and in some cases never get better.
-Also, relating to physical abuse the mentally ill can be thrown into restrained areas for a long amount of time because of their mental condition, this means that these mentally ill people do not have the resources to get better in the jail.
+According to the New York Times, along with physical abuse, prisoners are being thrown into jail for mental illnesses and not being treated for them.
+This can cause their issues to get worse and in some cases never get better.
+The mentally ill can also be held in restrained areas for long periods of time because of their mental condition.
+This means that these mentally ill people do not have the resources to get better.

-This is also caused by overpopulation in jails.
-Penal Reform International claims, that overcrowding in the main source of poor jail conditions globally.
-This caused overcrowding and understaffing: one of the reasons why there can sometimes be 2-3 people in the same jail cell for a long period of time.
-This causes a lack of privacy and because the jails are so overcrowded some minor cases are cut from the justice system altogether.
+Abuse is also caused by overpopulation in jails.
+Penal Reform International claims that overcrowding is the main source of poor jail conditions globally.
+Overpopulation causes overcrowding and understaffing and is one of the reasons why there can be 2–3 people in the same jail cell for a long period of time.
+This causes a lack of privacy, and because the jails are so overcrowded some minor cases are cut from the justice system altogether.

-According to the Marshall Plan, there are also many gangs that are formed in different prisons which cause chaos and force the jail to go through many lockdowns which are a vulnerable time for the prison guards especially when they are understaffed.
-It also says that the prisoners and the prison guards have to be safe, which caused the guards to be defensive and sometimes abusive.
+According to the Marshall Plan, there are also many gangs that form in different prisons, which cause chaos and force the jail to go through many lockdowns which are a vulnerable time for the prison guards.
+This problem is worsened by prisons being understaffed.
+The Marshall Plan also says that the prisoners and the prison guards have to be safe, which can cause the guards to be defensive and abusive.